-- 5. S.B.
-33 imposes a term of decades of imprisonment at hard labor for receiving reimbursement for the costs of collecting and storing tissue from abortions, but not miscarriages, for medical research. - 6.
+- 10. H.B.
+386 prohibits women from granting their informed consent to abortion for three days after being given all the information necessary to do so, thus delaying their abortions. - 11.
+The emergency regulation amending LAC 48:I.4431, promulgated in response to H.B.
+386, requires that licensed abortion facilities impose the three-day delay required by that Act.
+(Hereafter the "Delay Regulation.") - 12.
 H.B.
-386 prohibits women from granting their informed consent to abortion for three days after being given all the information necessary to do so, thus delaying their abortions. - 7.
+488 limits the pool of physicians eligible to perform abortions solely to those board-certified in family medicine or obstetrics and gynecology, or to residency trainees under their supervision. - 13.
 H.B.
-488 limits the pool of physicians eligible to perform abortions solely to those board-certified in family medicine or obstetrics and gynecology, or to residency trainees under their supervision. - 8.
-H.B.
-606 prohibits any state or local government agency from entering into any funding agreement with any entity that performs abortions and with any third-party entities that contract with any entity that performs abortions, with very limited exceptions. - 9.
-These seven new restrictions individually, and cumulatively with one another, threaten irreparable injury to the Plaintiffs and their patients, including, but not limited to, by depriving Plaintiffs' patients' of their constitutional right to abortion. - 10.
+606 prohibits any government entity from contracting with or entering into any funding agreement with any entity that performs abortions or with any third-party entities that contract with any entity that performs abortions, with very limited exceptions. - 14.
+These new restrictions individually, and cumulatively with one another, threaten irreparable injury to the Plaintiffs and their patients, including, but not limited to, by depriving Plaintiffs' patients' of their constitutional right to abortion. - 15.
 Plaintiffs seek declaratory and injunctive relief from these constitutional deprivations.